-The BAC's School of Landscape Architecture Master's and Bachelor degree programs are distinguished by an urban, global approach to contemporary design, and by a highly interdisciplinary curriculum.
-With foundation courses spanning across various design programs at the BAC, students explore multiple design dimensions within an interactive and dynamic atelier environment.
-This curricular mixture provides both the MLA and BLA level programs with a solid framework for exploring the interrelated components of a meaningful design language, while also mastering the intrinsic conditions specific to the study and professional practice of Landscape Architecture.
+The BAC's School of Landscape Architecture Master of Landscape Architecture (MLA) and Bachelor of Landscape Architecture (BLA) first professional degree programs are distinguished by an interdisciplinary approach to landscape architecture and design investigations that are explored at urban and global scales.
+With foundation courses shared by the various design programs at the BAC, including landscape architecture, architecture, design studies, and interior architecture, students examine different facets and complexities of the design realm.
+Through an interactive and dynamic atelier environment, this interdisciplinary approach provides the MLA and BLA programs with a solid framework for understanding the interconnected components of a comprehensive and meaningful design language.
+These studies also strengthen the disciplinary specific conditions inherent to the study and professional practice of landscape architecture.